-- My Health Pays® Rewards Program.
+- Home Visits for Members who are Pregnant.
+Members who are pregnant, have elevated risk levels and who are enrolled in Service Management programs may receive a home visit to help address their special symptoms and have a healthy pregnancy. - In-Home OB Support.
+Superior connects pregnant STAR members in Obstetrician (OB) Care Management with in-home support and assistance from non-clinical community caregivers.
+These individuals can help identify resources, address unmet needs, schedule reminders about prenatal/postpartum visits and provide companionship and care for members.
+Limited to 48 hours of services before delivery and an additional 48 hours following delivery.
+Excludes members in Central, Northeast and West service delivery areas. - My Health Pays® Rewards Program.
 Superior's rewards program offers financial, non-cash incentives that reward pregnant members for completing healthy activities related to their pregnancy and delivery.
 Rewards are loaded onto a prepaid card.
 Pregnant members can receive awards for completing these activities following confirmation of the visit: - \$100 for prenatal visit within the first trimester or 42 days of enrollment with Superior. - \$50 for postpartum visit within 7-84 days of delivery. - Smoking Cessation.
-Telephonic health coaching to support smoking cessation efforts during pregnancy through Superior's Puff-Free Pregnancy Program.
+Telephonic outreach, education and support services offered to reduce the health risks associated with smoking during pregnancy through Superior's Puff-Free Pregnancy program.
 Members receive an individualized cessation plan, health kit to support smoking abstinence and materials that enhance understanding and compliance.
-Limited to current tobacco users with an interest in quitting in the next 30 days. - Start Smart® For Your Baby Program.
+Pregnant members receive a smoking cessation support kit upon enrolling in the program and completing the initial assessment. - Start Smart® For Your Baby Program.
 Superior's award-winning program for pregnant women offers educational materials and supplies to STAR members.
 Pregnant women can earn Value-added Services one time per pregnancy.
-Pregnant members can receive a diaper bag, starter supply of diapers and educational materials by: - Completing a Notification of Pregnancy (NOP) form, and; - Attending an educational baby shower hosted by Superior.
+Pregnant members can receive a diaper bag, starter supply of diapers and educational materials by: - Completing a Notification of Pregnancy (NOP) form, and; - Attending a baby shower hosted by Superior.